|

 service is completely different (that could be a good or bad thing

-said, if you're simply looking for a good, reliable voice and text
+If you're simply looking for a good, reliable voice, text

 choose, and some MVNOs may even allow you to use your old postpaid